 If you elect to NOT set up the outbound connector (though we strongly advise to set the outbound connector because using smtp.Office365.com comes with some restrictions.
 The biggest one is a 30 message per minute rate limit which we can, and will, hit very easily.
 It can cause unexpected results like notifications only being partially delivered, some surveys may not reach your customers, etc.), please set here:

 Go to Office 365 ** admin center ** > Users > Active Users.

-Choose the user you want (CEOJuice), and then click on Edit next to Mailbox permissions.
+Choose the the user mailbox you want to give ceojuice permissions to, then click on Edit next to Mailbox permissions.

-In the search box under Send as, type the name of the user or users that you want to allow to send email from this mailbox.
+In the search box under Send as, type the name of the ceojuice user to allow to send send as permissions.

 Once you've selected your users, click Save.